 The probability of redd scour and entombment was estimated for steelhead by computing the percentage of days with flows exceeding 40,000 cfs in the USRDOM 82-year daily flow record (29,952 days in total) at four locations between Keswick Dam and the RBDD during the months of steelhead spawning and incubation.
 Because the steelhead spawning and incubation period includes the wettest months of the year, steelhead redds have the highest probabilities of experiencing scouring flows (Table 11N-22 through Table 11N-25).
-Alternatives 1, 2, and 3 have very little effect on the frequency of redd scouring and entombment and almost all differences result from a reduction in the probability of scouring flows.
+Alternatives 1, 2, and 3 have no adverse effect on the frequency of redd scouring and entombment and almost all differences result from a reduction in the probability of scouring flows.
 Steelhead has a relatively high percentage of days with scouring flows (about 7%) under the NAA, and Alternatives 1, 2, and 3 have about 6% of days with scouring flows.
-The results indicate that Alternatives 1, 2, and 3 would have little effect on redd scour and entombment for steelhead in the Sacramento River.
+The results indicate that Alternatives 1, 2, and 3 would have no adverse effect on redd scour and entombment for steelhead in the Sacramento River.

 Redd Dewatering

-The percentage of redds in the Sacramento River lost to dewatering was estimated using tables in USFWS (2006) that relate spawning and dewatering flows to percent reductions in species-specific spawning habitat WUA (see Appendix 11-N).
+The percentage of redds in the Sacramento River lost to dewatering was estimated using tables in USFWS (2006) that relate spawning and dewatering flows to percent reductions in species-specific spawning habitat WUA (Appendix 11N).
 USRDOM flow data, which has a daily time-step, are available for three locations in this river section: Keswick Dam (RM 302), the Sacramento River at Clear Creek (RM 289), and the Sacramento River at Battle Creek (RM 271).
 A single relationship for flows was developed for the entire river section, but the flows used to estimate redd dewatering in the current analysis were those that best matched the longitudinal distribution of the redds of the different salmon runs in the river as estimated from aerial redd surveys conducted by CDFW from 2003 through 2019.
 The spawning distribution of steelhead is uncertain, but most spawning is assumed to occur between Keswick Dam and Battle Creek where most salmon spawning occurs and where temperature conditions are most suitable.
 Flows for the Sacramento River at Clear Creek, which is near the center of this reach, were used to analyze steelhead redd dewatering.

 Results are presented using the grand mean percentages of redds dewatered for each month of spawning, November through January, and each water year type and all water year types combined.
-The complete spawning and egg/alevin incubation periods are provided in the results (Table 11N-17) because changes in Project-related flow any time during these periods can affect the redd dewatering results.
+The expected time for incubation of eggs and alevins is three months (Appendix 11N).
+Because changes in Project-related flow any time during this period can affect redd dewatering, the complete spawning and egg/alevin incubation periods (November - February through January - April) are provided in the results (Table 11N-17).
 The means of the redd dewatering estimates under the NAA and Alternatives 1, 2, and 3 are compared using absolute differences rather than relative differences (percent change) because many of the values for percentages of redds dewatered are small.
 Expressing changes of small values as percent changes may result in very large values that may be misleading.

-The results for steelhead redd dewatering show moderate (>2%) reductions in redd dewatering for eggs spawned in November of above normal years under all four alternatives, and in December of Above Normal Water Years for Alternatives 1A and 2 (Table 11N-17).
+The results for steelhead redd dewatering show moderate (>2%) reductions in redd dewatering for eggs spawned in November of Above Normal Water Years under Alternatives 1, 2, and 3, and in December of Above Normal Water Years for Alternatives 1A and 2 (Table 11N-17).
 All increases in steelhead redd dewatering are less than 2%.
 Alternatives 1, 2, and 3 are expected to have minor benefits on steelhead redd dewatering for eggs spawned in November and December.

-Habitat Availability
+Habitat Weighted Usable Area